crash-override404/password_generator/README.md

 Of course, before you'll start to use this generator, you can generate your own matrix (see matrix_generator.py).
 Just run it and change content of matrix.py file with your result.
 Or create your own matrix by hand, if you want :)

+### What is the idea?

+Idea is simple - I just needed some way to generate long passwords with huge entropy using in some simple way.
+My pattern is easy to remember (service domain as phrase, one word as salt and couple fixed length, because not all services accepts eg. 50 chars in passwords)

+Even if my password leaks in data breach - I am _almost_, let's say for 99,9999% sure that bruteforce nor any known dictionary attack won't break it.

+Of course if it is not saved as plaintext :D But in this case nobody is safe :D

 ### Notice